 Switch between the Surface Mail App’s Accounts, Folders, and E-Mail

-On your Microsoft Surface tablet, a tap on the Mail app’s Start screen tile brings the Mail app to the screen.
-Even if the app’s already running in the background, a tap on its tile brings it front and center.
+A tap on the Mail app’s Start screen tile brings the Surface’s Mail app to the screen.
+Even if the Mail app is already running in the background, a tap on its Start screen tile brings it front and center.

 The Mail app splits the screen into three columns:

 Left column: The name of your currently viewed e-mail account appears in the top; that account’s folders appear below its name.
 (You’re currently viewing the highlighted folder.)
 At the column’s bottom, you see names of any other e-mail accounts you’ve set up.
 To view mail from another account’s mail, tap that account’s name.

 Middle column: Tap a folder from the left column, and a list of that folder’s e-mails appears in the middle column.
 There, you see the sender’s name, the e-mail’s arrival date, and the subject name.

 Right column: Tap an e-mail listed in the middle column, and its contents spill out in the right column.